 Professor Colin Brown recognised by the British Society for Neuroendocrinology (BSN)

 Prof Brown has been awarded the 2017 Mortyn Jones Memorial Medal, which is awarded annually by the BSN.

-30th March, 2017
+30th October, 2017

 The research in this theme, undertaken by eight groups, centres around investigations into the mechanisms and regulation of solute and water movement across cell membranes and resultant pathologies.